skinnyrad/SkinnyDragon/README.md

 # SkinnyDragon
 ![DragonWallpaper1080turq](https://user-images.githubusercontent.com/20311289/222309740-bc611523-16c6-4f3e-9b08-7aabdec38366.png)

 Skinny Dragon is a custom load for the DragonOS live version.
+It intended use is for the Live USB version of Dragon OS.
+It seems to work fine with the fully installed version as well, but this is rarely tested.

 ## Installation
 Be sure to download the latest version of [DragonOS](https://sourceforge.net/projects/dragonos-focal/) and burn the iso to a USB drive.
 I use [Rufus](https://rufus.ie/en/) because the live USB version needs to have a persistent partition.
 Rufus provides the ability to supply such a partition without much of a hassle.
 Give 75% to 90% of the allowed persistent space to the persistent partition.
 With this partition present you will be able to save many of your changes from session to session.